Viperion’s healbot (Devout Cleric) updated for mod 18

 The Lionheart set isn’t accessible to most people as the trial is difficult for most people.
 The Watcher and the Burnished set are actually close in terms of set bonus.
 And here’s how to proc the Burnished set bonus more often than you’d think:

 The Burnished set bonus grants 5% bonus to power and defense when you are hit by an enemy or healed by a healer.
 However, the bonus procs even if you attempt to heal yourself with a Bastion of Health/Intercession/Healing Word, regardless if you actually healed anything or not.
 The part about getting hit isn’t too acceptable for a healer role, it’s what a tank is good at.
 You must make sure you will not develop this weird habit of healing yourself all the time to proc the bonus, instead of efficiently spending your divinity on your party.
 One good advice I have here is to make sure that when you heal somebody, you’re also in the area of effect of the Bastion of Healing.

 Artifact equipment set

 First of all, let me clear this out – you don’t need necessarily to wear the items as a set.
 But since sets have some extra bonuses, it’s nice to pair the items as a set.
 However, I strongly recommend to use some of the new mod 16 artifact equipment set items just because they have so much better HP compared to the previous ones.
-That extra HP will help you with better survivability.
+That extra HP will help you survive better.